luizbgomide/EclipsePhase2e-ptbr/src/12/30-downtime-actions.md

 To improve an existing skill or learn a new one, you must actively practice it, study, and/or seek instruction.
 Each RP spent gives you 5 skill points to allocate.
 New skills are raised up from the linked aptitude rating.

 Once you have achieved a level of expertise in a skill (60+), you reach a plateau where improvement progresses more slowly and even consistent practice and study have diminished returns.
 You cannot spend more than 1 skill point on skills that are 60 or over per downtime week.
+No skill may be raised over 100 (and even then, 99 is still a critical failure).

 ### Increase Flex